From Left: (a) Wigton Windfarm, Jamaica; (b) Lab member Rebekah installing panels in Oakland, Ca; (c) Solar water heaters in French Polynesia.

 - Carriacou and Petite Martinique, Grenada., RAEL collaborated with the UN Department of Economic and Social Affairs (DESA) on a road map for sustainable economic growth in Grenada.
 Professor Kammen and graduate student Rebekah Shirley prepared a chapter on green job potential while Dan Prull prepared a chapter on future energy options.
 The report was published for the Rio +20 Summit.

 - Professor Kammen and graduate student Rebekah Shirley collaborated with the National Renewable Energy Laboratory to perform a survey of the status of Energy Policy in various Caribbean Islands.

-- Sabah, Malaysia., Professor Kammen along with students Tyler McNish and Benjamin Gutierrez conducted an energy resource study commissioned by environmental advocacy groups in Malaysia to explore viable energy alternatives to a new coal plant.
+- Sabah, East Malaysia., Professor Kammen along with students Tyler McNish and Benjamin Gutierrez conducted an energy resource study commissioned by environmental advocacy groups in Malaysia to explore viable energy alternatives to a new coal plant.
 This research was pivotal in helping to halt federal coal expansion plans.
 Read all about the struggle and the study here:

 - Necker Island, BVI., Professor Kammen and former graduate student Dan Prull were contracted by Richard Branson to design a low carbon microgrid system for his resort island in the Atlantic, which is currently being implemented.
 See a news article from the New Yorker and a few of D. Prull's presentations on this and other projects here:

 Exploring the potential for Deep Ocean Water Technology on Tetiaroa, French Polynesia.
 We've teamed up with the UC Berkeley Gump Station, Moorea and Pacific Beach Combers for this research project.
 [Report pending]

 Learn about our various talks and seminars on sustainable energy systems in the Caribbean and Pacific Regions: